alignedsolutions/getakka.net/src/docs/persistence/persistence-query.md

   # akka.persistence.journal.plugin property.
   write-plugin = ""

-  # The LevelDB write journal is notifying the query side as soon as things
+  # The Sqlite write journal is notifying the query side as soon as things
   # are persisted, but for efficiency reasons the query side retrieves the events
   # in batches that sometimes can be delayed up to the configured `refresh-interval`.
   refresh-interval = 3s